nachu-laksh/Data-Buyer-Market-Analysis/README.md

 All variations included structured flags and SMOTE-based balancing.
 The 2,5 n-gram model was selected for its stronger phrase-level learning and practical interpretability.

----

-## Model Output & Strategic Applications
+### Outcome & Insights

 The model assigns:
 - A binary prediction (`is_probable_db`) for whether a job is likely associated with external data use or procurement
 - A DataBuyerScore a predicted probability from 0 to 1, representing the models confidence in the job being a data-buying role

 The model outputs can be used to: